filimon-danopoulos/filimon-danopoulos.github.io/post_src/2014-08-18_about:blog-part-1.md

-This post is a run down of how I ended up hosting my blog here and how I picked the technology.
+This post is a run down of how I ended up hosting my blog here and how I decided about what technology to use.

 ## The search